 Yate's notepad file is by default stored at ~/Library/Application Preferences/Yate/Yate Notepad.txt.
 When the field is empty, the default location is used.
 You can choose a different file and location or reset the default value.
 The only real reason to do this is you are running Yate on more than one Mac and you want the file to be in a shared folder (Dropbox, Google Drive, ...).

-There is a mechanism to automatically sync preferences between instances of Yate running on different Macs.
-This is done by by using the preference import/export system.
-A file is designated to be the auto import/export preferences file.
+There is a mechanism to automatically sync settings between instances of Yate running on different Macs.
+This is done by using the settings import/export system.
+A file is designated to be the auto import/export settings file.
 This file is kept in a location accessible to every copy of Yate.
 This can be a shared folder (Dropbox, Google Drive, ...).
-The feature is enabled by selecting the Auto import/export preferences file option and then by choosing a file.
-See Syncing Preferences Between Multiple Copies of Yate for more information.
+The feature is enabled by selecting the Auto import/export settings file option and then by choosing a file.
+See Syncing Settings Between Multiple Copies of Yate for more information.
 You can also select what metadata gets synced via the Configure button.

 You can elect to automatically zip the synch file.
-Note that the displayed path in the preference panel will always have a .plist filename extension.
-In order to work correctly, every Mac synching preferences must have the same zip setting.
+Note that the displayed path in the settings panel will always have a .plist filename extension.
+In order to work correctly, every Mac synching settings must have the same zip setting.

 Many menus support the display of a function menu appropriate for the displayed items.
 Out of the box the submenu is initially displayed by selecting an item in a menu while holding down the Option key.
 The Modifiers to display function submenu setting allows you to change the modifier sequence to whatever you wish.